isuruwg/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

       type: front-end
  ```

-ReplicaSet requires a selector definition when compared to Replication Controller.
+**ReplicaSet requires a selector definition when compared to Replication Controller.** This is because replicaset can manage pods that were created outside the replicaset definition.
+If there are any running pods that match the selector specification, the replicaset will manage those too.

+Replication controller can still have a selector, but it's not required for replication controllers.
+But this is **required** for Replicasets.

   - To Create the replicaset
     ```